Q: Getting a Copy of the Social Security Blue Book

 Don’t Give Up Hope If Your Condition Isn’t Listed in the Blue Book

 The online version of the Social Security Blue Book is occasionally updated with new diagnostic standards.
 The Social Security Administration recognizes that medicine is always a developing science that develops over time.
 Therefore, even if your specific diagnosed illness is not listed as disabling condition in the Blue Book, you may still be able to qualify for SSDI or SSI benefits.

 At Schmidt Kramer, our Harrisburg disability attorneys have found success in helping clients secure SSDI benefits with these three approaches:

 - Arguing that our client’s symptoms and limitations are more serious than those of an established listing in the Blue Book, and therefore she should be considered disabled.

 - Helping our client work through a consultative examination, which will provide additional medical information to confirm the conclusions of the applicant’s medical evidence or even establish a Blue Book diagnosis.

 - Requesting a residual functional capacity evaluation to determine that our client’s physical or psychological limitations make him unsuitable for employment.

-Over the last 25 years, our Social Security lawyers have done a sterling job helping your neighbors and friends in central Pennsylvania obtain the disability benefits they need.
+Over the last 25 years, our Social Security Disability lawyers in Harrisburg, PA have done a sterling job helping your neighbors and friends in central Pennsylvania obtain the disability benefits they need.